-- 3. Faculty hired after January 15 will not receive a salary adjustment.
+- 1. The department head makes a salary recommendation to the college dean. - 2.
+When final salary determination has been made and approved by the department head, deans and executive vice president and provost, the appropriate administrator will inform the faculty member in writing about the member's next year's salary, including a breakdown of base adjustment, performance and/or promotion increments. - 3.
+Faculty hired after January 15 will not receive a salary adjustment.
 Anyone hired prior to that date and after October 1 would be eligible for a base adjustment during the years a base adjustment is given. - 4.
-Faculty salary and salary increase information shall be made available to the tenured and tenure-track faculty in the form of tables reflecting increases by rank for the university and each college. - 5.
+Faculty salary and salary increase information shall be made available to the tenured and tenuretrack faculty in the form of tables reflecting increases by rank for the university and each college. - 5.
 Salary letters are issued by the Office of the President. - 6.
 The percentage increase in salaries to each college and department is public information which is available upon request. - 7.
 Each year the executive vice president and provost shall report to the faculty on how raise dollars were distributed.
 The report will include the executive vice president and provost's recommendation for each college's base and merit salary adjustment proportions.
 Furthermore, the report will include the actual base and merit proportions made by each college dean.